 This recipe is a simple, healthy weeknight dinner that takes about 30 minutes total.
 I have a cast iron grill pan that I love to use when it’s too cold to grill, but you can use whatever you like best.
 For the salad, I mixed arugula or "rocket salad" with really good olive oil I got from Spain, some kosher salt, and freshly cracked pepper.
 If you use really good olive oil, you don't need much else.

-- 1-3/4 lbs boneless, skinless chicken breasts pounded to 3/4in thickness I just used thin sliced
+- 2 pounds boneless, skinless chicken breasts pounded to ¾ inch thickness

 - 2 large garlic cloves minced

 - ¼ teaspoon ginger

 - ¼ teaspoon turmeric